The concept for the Harold S. Hirsch Awards for Excellence in Snowsports

 Along with significant prizes, Hirsch winners get their NASJA dues comped for the following season.

-Winners will be announced by December 31st, and profiles of judges on our panel will also be released.
+Winners will be announced in early 2021, and profiles of judges on our panel will also be released.

 Since 1963, the Harold S. Hirsch Award has recognized excellence involving snowsports, emphasizing journalistic creativity and editorial or artistic content.
 The concept for these awards came after the 1960 Winter Olympics from Harold S. Hirsch, ski clothing pioneer and founder of White Stag, to promote professionalism in winter sports coverage.
 Award recipients are chosen by a panel of judges with the highest credentials in the fields of journalism, writing, education, snowsports and visual media.